Seaman (dog): Seaman on the expedition

 Seaman did many things to help the explorers, and they became fond of him.
 He was "our dog".

 I made my dog take as many [squirrels] each day as I had occasion for, they wer fat and I thought them when fryed a pleasant food. ...my dog...would take the squirrel in the water and kill them and swimming bring them in his mouth to the boat.

 He also retrieved geese and deer, and once killed and retrieved an antelope swimming across a river.

 According to Lewis and Clark's report, some Native Americans were impressed by the dog's "sagacity" (wisdom, obedience); they had never seen such a big dog.
 The dog "patrolled all night" to warn of bears, and once had to drive off a buffalo in their camp while the men slept.

 A modern commentator on the Expedition remarked that "Lewis seems to have been happiest when he was alone on shore with his gun, his notebook, and his dog Seaman."

 During the expedition, around May 14, 1805, Captains Meriwether Lewis and William Clark performed surgery on one of Seaman's arteries in his hind leg that had been severed by a beaver bite.
-In early 1806, as the expedition was beginning the return journey, Seaman was stolen by Indians and Lewis sent three men to retrieve the dog.
-Lewis and Clark's Corps of Discovery ate over 200 dogs, bought from the Indians, while traveling the Lewis and Clark Trail, in addition to their horses, but Seaman was spared.
+In early 1806, as the expedition was beginning the return journey, Seaman was stolen by Native Americans and Lewis sent three men to retrieve the dog.
+Lewis and Clark's Corps of Discovery ate over 200 dogs, bought from the Native Americans, while traveling the Lewis and Clark Trail, in addition to their horses, but Seaman was spared.

 The final reference to Seaman in the expedition journals, recorded by Lewis on July 15, 1806, states that "[T]he musquetoes continue to infest us in such manner that we can scarcely exist...
 My dog even howls with the torture he experiences from them."